basnijholt/conda-recipes/README.md

 For Linux it should work out of the box.

-For some older Linux OSs you might need to install `conda instal gcc`, if that doesn't install you might need `sudo apt-get install libc-dev`

 To make the build as reproducible as possible I created a Docker image (also in this repo) where I build the linux-64 packages.